alexeigutium/pow_test/README.md

 // Dial(network, address string) (net.Conn, error)
 client.GetPoWClient().Dial("tcp", "%SERVER_HOST%:%SERVER_PORT%")
 ```
 Connection will be ready to use after this.
+When connection is returned, all verification has already finished.

 # PoW Server overview